Skip to main

 And voila! yt-dlp will check the archive before downloading each video and only download it if it’s not already on the list.
 I store this file in a local directory and not inside the Drive, because… I used a location inside the network drive and it didn’t work. 🤷♂️

-Configuring the video quality
+Then: Configuring the video quality

 -f "bestvideo[height<=1080][ext=mp4]+bestaudio[ext=m4a]/best[height<=1080]" \